 We certainly like to think so.
 Don’t get us wrong, contact lenses may not be the perfect answer for everyone but they definitely have some great plus points that make make far better than glasses in many circumstances.
-Here are our 10 reasons why we would chose contact lenses over glasses.
+Here are our 10 reasons why we would choose contact lenses over glasses.

 1. Great vision

-Not only is your vision corrected with contact lenses, as the lens is placed directly on your eye there is no frame to impede your vision you get great unobstructed vision all around all the time.
+Not only is your vision corrected with contact lenses, but as the lens is placed directly on your eye there is no frame to impede your vision you get great unobstructed vision all around all the time.

 3. Clear Vision

 4. No pressure points

 With contact lenses you can say goodbye to heavy glasses that cause pressure points behind your ears and those unsightly red pressure patches on your nose.

 5. They match everything

 Contact lenses match any clothes you have in your wardrobe, there is no longer the dilemma as to whether your glasses match or clash with your outfit.
-Many glasses wearers have more than one pair so that they can chose the correct frame to compliment their outfit, many people have a work pair and a going out pair.
+Many glasses-wearers have more than one pair so that they can choose the correct frame to compliment their outfit, many people have a work pair and a going out pair.

 6. No risk with sports

 7. No misting

 Everyone hates glasses misting or fogging up when the temperature changes, either entering a warm room from the cold, opening the oven door or cooling off just after an intensive work out, all glasses wearers will have experienced that sensation of temporary "blindness£ where their glasses completely mist up